CEI-lab/ece3400-2017/docs/tutorials/Life/FB_MartinGomez.md

 ## Martin's Somewhat Heretical Thoughts for Cornell Engineering Students

-*Informal post by Martin Gomez, Facebook Director of Aeronautical Platforms, Nov 17th, 2017*
+*Informal post by Director Martin Gomez, Nov 17th, 2017*

 [Comment by Prof. Clifford Pollock: When you read this, please keep in mind his is one person’s perspective, and that other companies and employers might see things a little differently.
 Nevertheless, this post has a lot of valuable feedback!]